paylike/plugin-cscart/README.md

   1. Create a live account
   1. Create an app key for your CS-Cart website
-  1. Upload the plugin zip (`sl_paylike.zip`) trough the Add-ons panel and activate it
+  1. Upload the plugin zip (`kp_paylike.zip`) trough the Add-ons panel and activate it
   1. Under Administration -> payment methods create a new payment method and select Paylike as the processor.
   1. On the configure tab, insert the app key and your public key in the settings for the Paylike payment gateway you just created